 - Scroll down and click on the yellow 'Login into SharePoint' icon.

 - At this point you will see a registration document.
 Print this and follow the directions completely.

-- You will receive an e-mail from the College of Continuing Education within three business days that you have been added to the Brightspace Lab Safety course.
+- You will receive an e-mail within three business days that you have been added to the Brightspace Lab Safety course.
 You can then begin your training.

 - Once you have passed the final quiz, you will receive a Letter of Completion via e-mail within three business days.